Ankle Fracture Open Reduction and Internal Fixation

 Your own risk of complications may vary according to your age, how and where your ankle is broken, and your other health conditions.
 For example, people with low bone mass or diabetes may be at greater risk of some complications.
 Smokers may also have an increased risk.
 Ask your healthcare provider about the risks that most apply to you.

 How do I get ready for ankle fracture open reduction and internal fixation?

 ORIF often takes place as an urgent procedure.
 Before your procedure, a healthcare provider will ask about your health history and give you a physical exam.
-You’ll have an image of your tibia and fibula taken, with either an X-ray or a CT scan.
-Tell your healthcare provider about all the medicines you take, including over-the-counter medicines like aspirin.
-Also, let your healthcare provider know the last time you ate.
+You’ll have an image of your tibia and fibula taken with either an X-ray or a computed tomography (CT) scan.
+Tell your provider about all the medicines you take, including over-the-counter medicines like aspirin.
+Also, let your provider know the last time you ate.

 What happens during ankle fracture open reduction and internal fixation?

-You will get general anesthesia, so you’ll sleep through the operation and won’t feel anything.
+You may get general anesthesia, so you’ll sleep through the operation and won’t feel anything.
 Or you may get local anesthesia and a medicine to help you relax.

-A healthcare provider will carefully watch your heart rate, blood pressure, and other vital signs.
+A provider will carefully watch your heart rate, blood pressure, and other vital signs.